Honda NSX review

 |Car type||MPG (comb)||CO2||0-62mph|

-The Honda NSX is a direct rival to the plug-in hybrid BMW i8 and other less eco-conscious sports cars like the Audi R8, McLaren 570S and Porsche 911 Turbo.
+The Honda NSX is a direct rival to the plug-in hybrid BMW i8 Coupe and other less eco-conscious sports cars like the Audi R8, McLaren 570S and Porsche 911 Turbo.
 There’s no mistaking it for anything other than a top-end sports car, or some might even say a supercar, given the 3.3-second 0-62mph time and rather punchy £145,000 price tag.

 The low roof, precise creases, aggressive stance and gaping air intakes all declare the NSX’s performance very clearly, and make it look appealingly futuristic, too.
 The interior styling flair also doesn’t disappoint.

-Power is in very plentiful supply, with 573bhp streaming from a 3.5-litre twin-turbocharged V6 petrol engine (which accounts for 500bhp on its own) and three electric motors – one at each front wheel and one on the rear axle – to provide four-wheel drive.
-Of course, there are a number of driving modes that can alter the car’s demeanour to suit the occasion, from whisper-quiet commuter to face-bending supercar thriller.
+Power is in very plentiful supply, with 573bhp streaming from a 3.5-litre twin-turbocharged V6 petrol engine (which accounts for 500bhp on its own) and three electric motors – one on each front wheel and one on the rear axle – to provide four-wheel drive.
+Of course, there are a number of driving modes that can alter the car’s character to suit the occasion, from whisper-quiet commuter to face-bending supercar thriller.

 We’d like the NSX to make a bit more noise about that savage performance, as it doesn’t have quite the rebellious, howling soundtrack that you expect of a car that so clearly puts fun first on the agenda.